plgd-dev/doc/content/en/docs/deployment/device-provisioning-service/device-provisioning-service.md

 Before deploying the Device Provisioning Service on Kubernetes, make sure to follow the steps in [Hub](/docs/deployment/device-provisioning-service/hub) first.
 Then apply the changes from this page to the configuration.
 Once done, you can deploy the hub with the Device Provisioning Service.
 {{< /note >}}

-For Device Provisioning Service, all configuration values are documented [here](https://github.com/plgd-dev/device-provisioning-service/blob/main/charts/device-provisioning-service/README.md#values).
+For Device Provisioning Service, all configuration values are documented [here](https://github.com/plgd-dev/hub/blob/main/charts/plgd-hub/README.md#values).
+Look for values starting with `deviceProvisioningService`.

 ## Device provider for Device Provisioning Service